EqualExperts/dbt-unit-testing/README.md

 ```

-Alternatively, if you prefer to keep using the standard `ref` macro in the models, you can add these macros to your project:
+Alternatively, if you prefer to keep using the standard `ref` and `source` macros in the models, you can override them by adding these lines to your project:

 ```jinja
 {% macro ref() %}